asyncapi/community/TSC_MEMBERSHIP.md

 1. Pick an issue
 2. Open a pull request
-3. Get the pull request merged
+3. Get pull request merged
 4. Receive an invitation to become a code owner
 5. Become a TSC member